Topological limits to parallel processing capability of network architectures: Results

-In Figure \ref{fig::results}b we show that this expression provides a good approximation of the behaviour of $\rho_\alpha$ for increasing network density and for various levels of degree heterogeneity.
+In Figure \ref{fig::results}b we show that this expression provides a close approximation of the behaviour of $\rho_\alpha$ for increasing network density and for various levels of degree heterogeneity of $G_D$.
 Importantly, it provides an analytical grounding for the previous empirical observations that increased heterogeneity of task overlap for a given average density results in a higher $\rho_\alpha$ \cite{Feng_et_al_2014,Musslick_et_al_2016}.
-Here, we used Gaussian degree distributions to illustrate the impact of the density of the dependency graph, which depends, in turn, on the density of the task structure graph (referred to as task overlap in \cite{Feng_et_al_2014,Musslick_et_al_2016}) and its degree heterogeneity: for a fixed size, dense and uniform graphs have a smaller MIS than sparse, heterogeneous ones.
-In summary, Eq.~\ref{eq:dependency-degree} can be applied to a $G_{TS}$ of arbitrary size, providing an estimate of the degree distribution of the corresponding $G_D$, which can be used in turn to estimate $\rho_\alpha$.
-In Figure \ref{fig::results}c we show that our analytical method accurately predicts the result of exact computation of $\rho_\alpha$ for a wide range of $G_D$ in which this was carried out (see SI for other $G_{TS}$ topologies).
-These results justify the use of our --size-independent-- predictions of Eq. \ref{eq:rhoalpha} for $G_{TS}$ of arbitrary sizes.
+Here, we used Gaussian degree distributions to explicitly illustrate the impact of the density of the dependency graph, which depends, in turn, on the density of the task structure graph and its degree heterogeneity: for a fixed size, dense and uniform graphs have a smaller MIS than sparse, heterogeneous ones.

+Finally, imagining we are in the minimal basis set scheme, we show that it is possible to predict $\rho_\alpha$ starting from the degree distribution of $G_{TS}$, estimating the degree distribution of $G_D$ from it, and then plugging it in Eq. \ref{eq:rhoalpha}.
+We computed this for a set $G_{TS}$ with fixed number of nodes per layer $N$ and for increasing densities (see SI for other $G_{TS}$ topologies).
+We find that the prediction obtained from the esitmated and actual degree distributions of $G_D$ are in agreement, and they both yield a strict upper bound on $\rho_\alpha$.